Assistance programs Burlington and Alamance County.

 Some of the organizations that have accepted applications and distributed the aid in the past include Allied Churches of Alamance County ((336) 229-0881), Meals on Wheels and also Alamance County Community Services (336) 229-7031) have applied for funds and helped people in previous years.

-In general, about half half of the money will be used to fund rent-assistance programs because there are very few available funds in the county to help with rent.
+In general, about half of the money will be used to fund rent-assistance programs.
+This is aimed at stopping evictions.
+The reason for this use of money is because there are very few available funds in the county to help with rent.
 After that, it is planned that the balance of the money will be equally divided percentage wise between providing utility bill assistance and also food and general funds for shelter expenses.

-Alamance County Department of Social Services (phone (336) 570-6532), which is located in Burlington NC, administers child support services, food stamps, child welfare services, medicaid, rent assistance, services for adults, work first family assistance, aid for fuel bills and utility expenses, and medicine (one time service) as funds are available.
+Alamance County Department of Social Services (phone (336) 570-6532), which is located in Burlington NC, administers child support services, food stamps, child welfare services, as well as medicaid.
+There is also grant money for rent assistance, services for adults, work first family assistance, aid for fuel bills and utility expenses.
+Or get cash loans for paying bills and medicine (one time service) as funds are available.

 Christian Assistance Network, of 206 N Fisher Street Burlington (phone (336) 229-0881) offers cash assistance to those in need of help with paying their utility bills, heating fuel, and they can also distribute prescription medication vouchers.